 Do you have questions about the process of applying for Social Security disability benefits?
-Gregg Nelson and Nelson Law Office can help.
+Gregg Nelson and GBN Law can help.
 With over 35 years of experience in this area, Gregg can answer your questions and advocate effectively for you.
 Contact us for a free consultation.

 As a Minnesota Social Security Disability lawyer, Gregg Nelson will:

 If your case is scheduled for a hearing before an administrative law judge, Gregg will:

 Gregg can help you determine if you fit the Social Security Administration’s strict definition of disability.
 According to the Social Security Administration, to be disabled, you must not be able to complete gainful activities due to a mental or physical disability.
 This condition must be expected to last at least 12 months or result in death.

 Substantial gainful activity (SGA) describes a level of work activity/earnings and is the first consideration used by the Social Security Administration to determine eligibility for disability benefits.
 “Substantial” work involves significant physical or mental activities or a combination of both.
 “Gainful” work activity is that which is performed for pay or profit, whether or not profit is actually realized.
 To be eligible for disability benefits, an individual must be unable to engage in SGA.